sanaareeves7/sanaareeves7ceamls26.github.io/pages/about-my-mentor.md

 permalink: /about-my-mentor.html

 graduate_mentor:
-  name: Alex Morgan
+  name: Farouk Ganiyu-Adewumi
   title: PhD Candidate, Computer Engineering
   image: /assets/images/graduate-student-mentor.svg
   website: https://example.com/alex-morgan
   bio: |
-    Alex is a PhD candidate working on adaptive systems and embedded machine learning.
-    They've been an incredible mentor — patient with my questions and great at helping me connect ideas across disciplines.

-    Outside of research, Alex organizes weekly reading groups and is a strong advocate for undergraduate research participation.
+    Farouk is a second year Graduate Mentor, and a graduate from Morgan State University that majored in Advanced Computer Science, and was previously part of many research programs.

+    Outside of research, Farouk is not a schoolaholic.
+He likes to build lego sets, watch tv/movies (really enjoyes going to the movie theatre), working out.
+He also enjoys to read book in drama, thriller, and being shocked at the ending.

 faculty_mentor:
-  name: Dr. Pat Nguyen
+  name: Dr. Timothy Oladunni
   title: Associate Professor, School of Engineering
   image: /assets/images/faculty-mentor.svg
   website: https://example.com/pat-nguyen
   bio: |
-    Dr. Nguyen leads a research group focused on human-centered computing and accessibility.
+    Dr. Timothy Oladunni leads a research group focused on human-centered computing and accessibility.
 Their guidance has helped me sharpen my research questions and think more carefully about real-world impact.